MichaelCurrin/python-twitter-guide/docs/README.md

 So this website aims at making Tweepy and Twitter API easier to use.
 With additional support by linking to docs and Twitter policies.

-?> **Note** This was guide was written main for _Linux_ and _macOS_ systems, so some commands will need to be adjusted to use on Window.
-In particular any shell commands - Python commands are mostly standard.

 ## Resources